 A Southern California local, Christian earned his B.A. in Psychology from the University of Southern California.
 Prior to entering law school, he worked as a legal assistant for Esperanza Immigrant Rights Projects, aiding unaccompanied minors through community outreach and legal education.
 Upon graduation, Christian is looking forward to practicing public interest law and continuing to serve his community, with a concentrated lens on equity, racial justice, and abolition.

 In his free time, Christian likes to hike, learn new cocktail recipes, and tend bar.

-Jesse Guecha (he/him) is a Community Legal Resources Manager at QLaw working on connecting LGBTQ+ community organizations and legal organizations, helping legal organizations better serve LGBTQ+ community and making community guides and other resources that are inclusive of LGBTQ+ community across the state.
+Jesse Guecha (he/him) is a Paralegal and Legal Services Manager who connects LGBTQ+ community organizations and legal organizations, helping legal organizations better serve LGBTQ+ community and making community guides and other resources that are inclusive of LGBTQ+ community across the state.
 Currently, Jesse is focusing on housing law, especially after the eviction moratorium ends, but also including housing discrimination and other landlord-tenant issues faced by LGBTQ+ community.